-The members of the Compensation Committee are Donald Charter (Chair), Daniella Dimitrov and Torstein Sanness, all of whom have relevant experience and competence, having worked with compensation matters as both executives and compensation committee members of other corporate boards.
+The current members of the Compensation Committee are Donald Charter (Chair), Daniella Dimitrov and Torstein Sanness, all of whom have relevant experience and competence, having worked with compensation matters as both executives and compensation committee members of other corporate boards.
 All of the members of the Compensation Committee are considered independent directors.
-See "Business of the Meeting - Election of Directors - Director Nominees".

-The principal purpose of the Compensation Committee is to implement and oversee compensation policies approved by the Board of the Corporation.
+The principal purpose of the Compensation Committee is to implement and oversee compensation policies approved by the Board.
 The duties and responsibilities of the Compensation Committee are set out above in "Statement of Executive Compensation - Compensation Governance".

-The Board appoints the members of the Compensation Committee for the ensuing year at its organizational meeting held in conjunction with each annual general meeting of the shareholders of the Corporation.
+The Board appoints the members of the Compensation Committee for the ensuing year at its organizational meeting held in conjunction with each annual general meeting of the Shareholders of the Corporation.
 The Board may at any time remove or replace any member of the Compensation Committee and may fill any vacancy in the Compensation Committee.